-A woman encounters a familiar face while on a train ride to her best friend’s funeral.
+A woman encounters a familiar face while on an Italian train ride to her best friend’s funeral.
 This story was selected as the winner of the Romance on the Road travel writing competition.

 Left, right, right, slip, and—good God, a little boy.
 People ought to walk faster in public; they are an inconvenience to everyone but themselves.
 I release a quivering exhale, fog seeping through my worn-down glasses, and count every step I am closer to the 7th compartment.